graphhopper/directions-api/route-optimization.md

 }
 ```

-or your job is finished and a solution is available.
+or your job has an error (see above) or has a solution.
 Then you get back this:

 ```json
 {